Roles and permissions

 • View repository status and the Azure DevOps integration page.

-• See who is on the team and which invites are pending.
+• See who is on the team.

 • View the current plan, usage, and invoices on the Billing page.